Gunmen kill 10 persons, injure 1 in Plateau community

 ‘’We alerted the security personnel, but before they got there, the attackers had moved from the community,’’ he said.

-DSP Alfred Alabo, the Police Public Relations Officer (PPRO) in the state was not available for comments when a NAN correspondent visited his office
+DSP Alfred Alabo, the Police Public Relations Officer (PPRO) in the state was not available for comments.

 Disclaimer